davidkhachatryan123/Otecsys-Trees/README.md

 # Otecsys Trees

 This project's objective is to find the fastest way of getting ancestor of descendant from a tree structure.
-There're 3 solutions and the benchmarks for each one: Path based algorith with MSSQL, Closure Table based algorithm with MSSQL and the one with Elasticsearch.
+There're 3 solutions and the benchmarks for each one: Path based with MSSQL, Closure Table based with MSSQL and Elasticsearch based.

 ### Requirements